Homes For Sale In Everett, WA

 The annual Independence Day Parade In Everett brings thousands of visitors to downtown Everett for an eventful parade with a small-town feel.

-Looking at homes for sale in Everett, WA is a great idea – especially if you work in the North End or want an easy straight-shot commute into Seattle or Everett.
+Looking at homes for sale in Everett, WA is a great idea – especially if you work in the North End or want an easy straight-shot commute into Seattle or Bellevue, or plan to work in the city of Everett, WA itself.

 Everett, WA is an “industrial” feeling city North of Seattle, along the I-5 corridor.
 Everett, WA has main employment options at the local Naval Station, Prison, and Boeing Airplane manufacturing facility located there.
 On the waterfront, Everett does feature some lovely older homes and traditional neighborhoods, but struggles with a mix of high-and-low income housing.
 Many people who call Everett home also commute South into Seattle or Bellevue via I-5 or I-405.